Odinidoer/nwAligner/readme.md

-Pair-wise sequence alignment with needleman-wunsch algorithm.
+Demo of Needleman-Wunsch alignment algorithm.